SAP-archive/teched2021-developer-keynote/drafts/CLI_power/blogposts/1-bgu-btp-guid-mechanism.md

 ## Determining the GUIDs

 Now that we understand the structure of resources in BTP accounts, we can turn our attention to the heart of the `btpguid` script.
-This incarnation of the script, which was used in the Developer Keynote, invokes the following btp CLI command, and parses some of its output:
+This incarnation of the script, which was used in the Developer Keynote, invokes a btp CLI command (which we'll see shortly), and parses some of its output:

 ```
 hierarchy="$(gethier)" || { btp login && hierarchy="$(gethier)"; }